Skip to content

 The GUI allows:

-• Pause: Interrupt process
+• Pause: Interrupt the process.

 Category: JDisc Discovery (Objects)#

-GraphQL Required
+GraphQL required

 Automated Import via Console#